B or B+: how to find your way around?

 B or B+, why do they exist?

-Likewise for category B, it allows us to communicate to drivers the desire to create a glider with maximum passive safety in this homologation, perfect for following on from a glider school to gain in performance while maintaining safety adapted to this level of progression.
+Likewise for category B, it allows us to communicate to pilots the desire to create a glider with maximum passive safety in this homologation, perfect for following on from a glider school to gain in performance while maintaining safety adapted to this level of progression.

 And so...
 Which EN-B to choose?